Smithsonian/Osprey/documentation/Osprey_User_Guide/OspreyUserGuide.md

 **Note: The tabs that display for a given project, particularly the “Post-Production” tab, can be customized to report on any stage in the digitization process,** **as long as DPO has view access to the folders or database where the relevant information resides.**

-Automatic file checks and processing are performed multiple times per day by an integrated back-end program called “Osprey Worker”. **The only exception is the JPCA project, which processes the files weekly.**
+Automatic file checks and processing are performed multiple times per day by an integrated back-end program called “Osprey Worker”. **The only exception is the Johnson Publishing Company Archive project (JPCA), which processes the files weekly.**

 Any folders that have been fully processed and are fully ingested into DAMS, are removed from the list in the left-side sidebar, but are still viewable, via the dropdown list at the bottom-left of the page, just below the left-side sidebar.